Job Applicant Pre-Employment Screening

 Employers will usually ask for written recommendations and/or they will interview your references to assess your readiness to carry out the job for which you are applying.
 Most organizations will ask for permission to speak with past supervisors as part of this process.

-Employers will often want to verify your degree, major and academic performance prior to finalizing a hire, especially for entry-level jobs.
-Candidate must indicate their consent for schools to release records under The Family Right to Privacy Act.
+Employers will often want to verify your degree, major, and academic performance prior to finalizing a hire, especially for entry-level jobs.
+Candidates must indicate their consent for schools to release records under The Family Right to Privacy Act.